AJMartel/nodemcu-wampum/README.md

 ![WebServer](/teaser.png?raw=true "ESP8266 as full web server")

+## Yet another NodeMCU WebServer?
+You find a lot of examples how to setup the NodeMCU as simple WebServer serving a simple and ugly web page turning a LED on/off.
+But this far from the reality and it is almost impossible to build a fancy UI for your IoT project.

 ## Features
  - GET, POST, PUT and minor changes to support other methods
  - Multiple MIME types